TylerKendrick/Hygiene/README.md

 Console.WriteLine(valueToSanitize); //Outputs "correct".
 ```
-By integrating the sanitizers into your codebase, you can easily identify where code isn't covered by input sanitization and decouple this logic from your codebase, keeping your code [clean and cohesive](https://enterprisecraftsmanship.com/2015/09/02/cohesion-coupling-difference/).
+By integrating the sanitizers into your codebase, you can easily identify where code isn't covered by sanitization and decouple this logic from your codebase, keeping your code [clean and cohesive](https://enterprisecraftsmanship.com/2015/09/02/cohesion-coupling-difference/).

 The [CWE/SANS Institute's top 25 most dangerous software errors](https://www.sans.org/top25-software-errors/) lists [improper input validations](http://cwe.mitre.org/top25/archive/2011/2011_mitigations.html#Mit-M1) to be the number one cause of software issues.
 In order to avoid these issues, a [Monster Mitigation](http://cwe.mitre.org/top25/index.html#Mitigations) list was created to instruct developers, architects, and engineers in best practices to reduce or eliminate the severity of these issues on software systems.
 To assist in these mitigation processes, Hygiene provides an isolated component that can be easily identified to handle input sanitization and validation as a [singular responsibility](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html).